Emilio Nsue: Cyprus

 Nsue signed a two-and-a-half-year deal with Cypriot First Division champions APOEL in January 2018; the fee was undisclosed.
 He went straight into the starting eleven for the visit to Doxa on 14 January; his headed goal after 26 minutes was Apoel's third in an 8–0 win.
 He made 26 league appearances in his first 13 months with the club, before a dispute with manager Paolo Tramezzani led to his contract being terminated for disciplinary reasons.

 Having spent the 2019–20 season with another First Division club, Apollon Limassol, Nsue returned to APOEL in September 2020 on a one-year contract.

 Tuzla City

 Having been a free agent since leaving APOEL at the end of the 2020–21 season, Nsue signed for Bosnian Premier League club Tuzla City on 9 February 2022 until the end of the season.

 He made his debut for the club on 26 February, coming on as a substitute in the second half of a 1–1 away draw against city rivals Sloboda.
 On 12 March 2022, he scored his first goal for Tuzla City in his fourth appearance in a 2–1 away win over Velež Mostar in the Bosnian Premier League.
 Only two months after joining the club, Nsue left Tuzla City in April 2022.

 Intercity

 On 17 June 2022, Nsue became the first signing of Intercity for the 2022–23 season, signing a two-year contract.

+Retirement

+On 23 August 2026, Nsue announced his retirement from professional football, both at club and national team level.